 We must recognize that we are the source of our pain lies in our minds and then we use our adult thinking mind to examine our mistaken beliefs and resolve them.
 It can take some looking to find them, but if we are persistent we can do so.
 However, even when we find them we may not be able to modify them without the last stage, that of alignment.

 Clearing out pain requires us to, in a very real way, surrender.
 Not a surrender that is a giving up, our pain is caused by our thoughts, and these are what we must surrender.
-If one is set on clearing the pain, they must find the beliefs that lead to our pain and find a way to let them go.
+If one is set on clearing the pain, they must find the beliefs that lead to their pain and find a way to let them go.
 This is made harder when we try to cling to these beliefs that are not a reflection of the “way things are”, a number of which I shared above.

 Our ego stands in the way of the path to alignment with our “true self”.
 We do not control our lives; we have the illusion of control.
 Our mind is our creation and we created it by our reactions to experiences.
 The problem is it is our clothes, and not us, yet once we have constructed it we start to rely on it exclusively.
 Once that happens it becomes very protective and can even sabotage our efforts.
 Well, the beliefs that are part of it do that.
 I spoke about this in Awareness and Consciousness (5).

 “We believe we have free will, and while we do, we rarely exercise it.
 We live our lives mostly reacting to the influences upon us rather than acting from our soul, if you will.
 The more clothes our soul has, that is the more programmed our minds are, the less we are able to act.
 We do certain things because they are habits or because the influences affect us particular ways and so forth.
 We tend not to notice this because we are reacting to influences rather than noticing the influences themselves.
-People who see events in the future are getting a translation of the influences that will occur if things progress as they are no”
+People who see events in the future are getting a translation of the influences that will occur if things progress as they are now.”

 If we can even in part let go of some of our ego we begin to glimpse the oneness of which we are a part.
 This will help us to change the limiting beliefs or thoughts I mentioned earlier.
 Our ego makes our pain personal; it ties into our fight or flight mechanism something for which it was never intended.
 When pain is personal, it is hard to let go of; however, when we start to get past “I“ and start to see “we“ and the ALL, the beliefs that cause our pain are reduced and our pain with it.